 I didn’t realize there was such a variety of tulips, and one tulip colour in particular really caught our eyes.
 I didn’t really like it at first because it seemed so unusual, but the more I looked at it the more I could appreciate it, especially as the sunlight hit the petals.
 They look like they’re made of bronze, don’t they?

 Even on our way out of the garden, there were throngs of people still coming in, as well as going out.
-This is a hugely popular site, so I would recommend going as early in the day as possible, and go during the week instead of on the weekend, when the numbers of visitors would be at their peak.
+This is a hugely popular site, so I would recommend going as early in the day as possible.
+Also, try to go during the week instead of on the weekend, when the numbers of visitors would be at their peak.

-Getting there: The garden is near a quaint little town called Lisse, between Amsterdam and the Hague.
-It’s easy enough to get to from Amsterdam by public transit.
-Through the tourist information booth outside the central train station (Amsterdam Centraal), you can purchase what they call a combi-ticket, which includes your transportation to and from the gardens by bus, plus your entry ticket into the garden for 23.50 Euros.
-(You have to hang onto your ticket for the bus ride back to Amsterdam).
-We first had to take the train to Schipol airport (not included in the combi-ticket), then we took the 858 bus from Schipol to Keukenhof, which ran about every 15 minutes on week days and about every five minutes on weekends.
-Although the bus trip was expected to be around a half hour, it was closer to an hour just due to the number of other tour buses and individuals making their way to the garden, so factor that into your trip.
+First, we had to take the train to Schipol airport (not included in the combi-ticket).
+Then we took the 858 bus from Schipol to Keukenhof.
+This bus runs about every 15 minutes on week days and about every five minutes on weekends.
+Although the bus trip was expected to be around a half hour, it was closer to an hour.
+This was due to the number of other tour buses and individuals making their way to the garden, so factor that into your trip.

 Keep in mind too, that they pack the buses to full capacity, which means standing room only.
 If you don’t want to stand, just wait for the next available bus.
 They run frequently enough that you have the option.